nnym/bt/README.md

 ```

 #### Defaults
-By default no task is executed so it has to be specified on the command line.
-This can be changed by setting `default` in a `task` call.
+`task`'s parameter `default` controls whether the task runs when the command line has not specified any tasks.
 ```py
 @task(default = True)
 def echo():
 	print("baz")
 ```
-Now bt automatically runs `echo` when the user has not selected any tasks.
+bt automatically runs `echo` when the user has not selected any tasks.
 ```sh
 $ bt
 > echo